JesseEnder/dual-gauge-card/README.md

 # Dual gauge card

 > [!IMPORTANT]
-> **Looking for new maintainer!**
->
-> I can't find the time or inspiration to take care of this project anymore.
-> So if you'd like to become the new maintainer of this project please let me know via a Pull request!
+> This fork moves the values outside of the gauge area.

 Two gauges in one, built mostly with CSS.